brusMX/containers-intro/Day2/labs/service-fabric-basics/local-dev-deploy-scale-update.md

 Familiarize yourself with managing applications.

 ### Description
+*Windows* Deploy a containerized application running a single instance of the xtoph/webapp:1.0.0 container into your local environment.
-Deploy a containerized application running a single instance of the xtoph/nginx:v1 container into your local environment.
+*Linux* Deploy a containerized application running a single instance of the xtoph/nginx:v1 container into your local environment.

 ### Success Criteria
 - The application shows deployed in Service Fabric explorer
-- [Windows] The NGINX index page shows in your browser when accessed via the cluster DNS name
+- *Windows* The MVC home page shows in your browser when accessed via the cluster DNS name
-- [Linux] The NGINX index page shows in your browser when accessed
+- *Linux* The NGINX index page shows in your browser when accessed
 - Verify that it survives and "application crash" and update the application to the new version.

 ### Tips